vodka2/vk-audio-token/README.md

 It is also possible to intercept Android Checkin request (it is made on first boot) and see the returned GMS ID and token.

-## Buy me some healthy Russian drinks
+## Buy me some healthy Russian drinks!

-Free drinks always give me motivation to write code.

 WMR — P778046516389